| The various areas of

 Barry and Yen-Ping Shan, who in 1998 formed the

-between IBM and Apache.
-That very successful project
+alliance between IBM and Apache.
+That very successful

 The Apache deal was a tactical move that was driven in

-the fact that IBM's own Web Serving software was losing
+large part by the fact that IBM's own Web Serving software

-leaders within IBM (where there's never just one leader)
+(where there's never just one leader) arguing that it

-open-source software and fold it into IBM's business
+fully embrace open-source software and fold it into IBM's

-strategy and led the group in 1999 (together with Dan Frye
+led the group in 1999 (together with Dan Frye under the

 auspices of the Corporate Technology Council), that

-corporate strategy and the business case for IBM to
+developed the corporate strategy and the business case for

-acknowledge that the strategy was aimed primarily at
+strategy was aimed primarily at Microsoft and, to some

-some degree, at Sun.
-However, since I instigated and led
+degree, at Sun.
+However, since I instigated and led the

-team and wrote the majority of the resulting report to the
+strategy team and wrote the majority of the resulting

 the 2002 ZDNet story had it mostly right when they

-"Open-source, widely viewed as a way for the development
+said, "Open-source, widely viewed as a way for the

-shared by everyone, was now a competitive weapon..."
-Much
+was now a competitive weapon..."
+Much of the rest of that

 Getting IBM to take a bold strategic leap is a bit like

-female Black Widow spider.
-The anecdotes in the last
+mating with a female Black Widow spider.
+The anecdotes in

 section of this Salon story give the flavor of the

-to boot.
-But IBM is so large, riven by rivalries, and
+IBM is so large, riven by rivalries, and confused that it

 would be a massive undertaking to reconstruct an accurate

-that Open Source has completely remade the landscape of
+history.
+Now that Open Source has completely remade the

-instrumental in that success.
-Credit tends to be
+in that success.
+Credit tends to be attributed to those

 with access to the biggest megaphone: IBM's corporate PR